VirtoCommerce/vc-module-catalog/README.md

 ### Properties

-Properties (or custom properties) is the additional characteristics for your catalog entities.
+Properties (or custom properties) are the additional characteristics for your catalog entities.
 They can be defined at different levels of item hierarchy:

 1. Catalog - value assigned in catalog level.
 1. Category - value assigned in category level and can be overwritten in child categories.